 - A statement of the grounds for appeal. - A supporting statement of explanation. - Copies of all evidence, specific to the appeal, the petitioner desires to be reviewed. - 2.
-Upon receipt of the petition, the Senior Associate Dean for Academics will notify the SAAA Committee Chair of the petition. - 3.
-The Senior Associate Dean for Academics will designate an appellate reviewer who has served as a past chair or previous member of SAAA and is not currently serving on the SAAA committee.
+Upon receipt of the petition, the Senior Associate Dean for Academics will notify the SAAP Committee Chair of the petition. - 3.
+The Senior Associate Dean for Academics will designate an appellate reviewer who has served as a past chair or previous member of SAAP and is not currently serving on the SAAP Committee.
 The Senior Associate Dean will send the following documents to the appellate reviewer: a copy of the petition and supporting documents submitted by the petitioner, relevant portions of the VUSN Catalog and Student Handbook, and the petitioner's VUSN academic record. - 4.
-The appellate reviewer's consideration of the appeal will be conducted in accordance with the standards of review and must be based only on the petitioner's written statement of the grounds for appeal, the petitioner's supporting explanation, evidence submitted by the petitioner, the VUSN academic policies, and the petitioner's academic record at VUSN.
-Academic policy changes that were implemented after the SAAA Committee decision cannot be considered in the appeal.
-The appellate reviewer will conduct a review in a timely manner to determine whether the petition sets forth a basis sufficient to provide the review sought by the petitioner.
+The appellate reviewer's consideration of the appeal will be conducted in accordance with the standards of review and must be based only on the petitioner's written statement of the grounds for appeal, the petitioner's supporting explanation, evidence submitted by the petitioner, the VUSN academic policies, and the petitioner's academic record at

-- 5. Following the completion of the review process, the appellate reviewer sends their written decision to the Senior Associate Dean for Academics. - If the reviewer determines one of the three grounds for appeal was met, the reviewer will remand the case back to the SAAA Committee for additional consideration. - If the reviewer finds insufficient evidence for appeal, the reviewer will affirm the findings of the SAAA Committee. - 6.
-Upon receiving the response from the appellate reviewer, the Senior Associate Dean for Academics notifies the petitioner and the SAAA Chair of the appellate reviewer's decision and rationale for the decision. - If the appellate reviewer affirms the SAAA Committee decision, no further action is taken. - If the appellate reviewer remands the case back to the SAAA Committee, the SAAA Chair will present the case to the SAAA Committee for additional review and decision.
-The SAAA Chair will provide the Committee's decision to the Senior Associate Dean for Academics.
-The Senior Associate Dean will notify the petitioner of the decision. - 7.
-If the petitioner is unsatisfied with the decision rendered by the appellate reviewer or the SAAA Committee, the petitioner may initiate an appeal process by submitting a written and signed petition to the Dean of the School of Nursing using the same ground(s) for appeal.
-The petition for appeal must be received no later than 1700 the tenth (10th) calendar day following the date that the petitioner is formally notified of the determination of the appellate review or SAAA Committee review (depending on which decision is being appealed).
+- VUSN.
+Academic policy changes that were implemented after the SAAP Committee decision cannot be considered in the appeal.
+The appellate reviewer will conduct a review in a timely manner to determine whether the petition sets forth a basis sufficient to provide the review sought by the petitioner. - 5.
+Following the completion of the review process, the appellate reviewer sends their written decision to the Senior Associate Dean for Academics. - If the reviewer determines one of the three grounds for appeal was met, the reviewer will remand the case back to the SAAP Committee for additional consideration. - If the reviewer finds insufficient evidence for appeal, the reviewer will affirm the findings of the SAAP Committee. - Upon receiving the response from the appellate reviewer, the Senior Associate Dean for Academics notifies the petitioner and the SAAP Chair of the appellate reviewer's decision and rationale for the decision. - If the appellate reviewer remands the case back to the SAAP Committee, the SAAP Chair will present the case to the SAAP Committee for additional review and decision.
+The SAAP Chair will provide the Committee's decision to the Senior Associate Dean for Academics.
+The Senior Associate Dean will notify the petitioner of the decision. - If the appellate reviewer affirms the SAAP Committee decision, no further action is taken. - 7.
+If the petitioner is unsatisfied with the decision rendered by the appellate reviewer or the SAAP Committee, the petitioner may initiate an appeal process by submitting a written and signed petition to the Dean of the School of Nursing using the same ground(s) for appeal.
+The petition for appeal must be received no later than 1700 the tenth (10th) calendar day following the date that the petitioner is formally notified of the determination of the appellate review or SAAP Committee review (depending on which decision is being appealed).